 E-posters/slide symposium session

-Presenters will be given five to seven minutes to present their idea using a slide deck (maximum of 3) under a particular topic; 15-20 minutes of group discussion including audience Q&A. See more information in the 'Presentations' section below for content and format requirements.
+Presenters will be given seven to ten minutes to present their idea using a slide deck (maximum of 3) under a particular topic; 10-15 minutes of group discussion including audience Q&A. See more information in the 'Presentations' section below for content and format requirements.

 Three or four presenters all address the same topic in a symposium discussion style.